Canop/broot/website/src/conf_verbs.md

 This is useful for commands modifying the tree (like creating or moving files), or when you want to be back to broot after execution.

-# Chaining commands
+# Shell commands and scripts

-An `external` is run as a single program, so shell operators like `&&`, `;` or pipes are passed as plain arguments and don't do what you'd expect.
+With an external, you call an executable.

+If you want to run a shell script, or to chain several commands, or if you need shell features, you must use the `shell_command` attribute instead of `external`.

-Use `shell_command` instead of `external` to run the command line through a shell (`sh -c` on unix, `cmd /C` on Windows).
-This lets you chain commands:
+This runs the command line through a shell (`sh -c` on unix, `cmd /C` on Windows).

+Example:

 ```hjson
 {